-PHYSIO-LIFE IS NOW OPEN FOR URGENT FACE-TO-FACE CONSULTATIONS ONLY & CONTINUES TO OFFER VIRTUAL/VIDEO CONSULTATIONS
+PHYSIO-LIFE IS NOW OPEN FOR FACE-TO-FACE CONSULTATIONS & ALSO CONTINUES TO OFFER VIRTUAL/VIDEO CONSULTATIONS IF NECESSARY

-If you are unsure what is deemed an URGENT consultation please don't hesitate to give us a call on 01462 757050 to discuss.
+If you are unsure whether a face-to-face consultation or virtual consultation is more suitable please don't hesitate to give us a call on 01462 757050 to discuss.

-Following the government recently easing lock down measures and following guidance in line with Public Health England, The Chartered Society of Physiotherapy (our professional body) and Physio-First (a formal association offering support to private Physiotherapists) we are now able to offer limited face to face appointments.
+Following the government easing lock down measures earlier in the year and following guidance in line with Public Health England, The Chartered Society of Physiotherapy (our professional body) and Physio-First (a formal association offering support to private Physiotherapists) we are now able to offer face to face appointments.

 PLEASE NOTE HYDROTHERAPY IS CURRENTLY NOT AVAILABLE AND WE ARE NOT OFFERING HYDROTHERAPY ASSESSMENTS UNTIL WE HAVE FURTHER GUIDANCE.